jncraton/computational-thinking-cpsc2020/lectures/26-tuples.md

 ------------------------

 - A destructuring assignment can be used to assign multiple values at once
-- The right hand side must be the same lenght as the left hand side
+- The right hand side must be the same length as the left hand side

 Example
 -------